sudenni/biomart-data-connect/README.md

 # BioMart with Data Connect
+:arrow_right: **In this branch you can join the gene and compara tables through the interface.
+When selecting "Gene", you can also select columns from Compara but it is not possible to filter on them.
+This join is hard coded in `app/query.py` and happens if columns from Compara are selected.**

 EMBL-EBI internship project supervised by Andy Yates (April to July 2024).
 This project aims to replace BioMart with a new query engine and new data files.

 This repo contains a Flask application to query the new BioMart implementation with Data Connect and Trino on Parquet Data in AWS S3 buckets.